kmbulebu/rpi-firewall/README.md

 #### Wireguard Address

 Set to the Wireguard IP address and prefix.
-In a Wireguard configuration file, this found under the `[Interface]` section, named `Address`.
+In a Wireguard configuration file, this is found under the `[Interface]` section, named `Address`.

 ```
 lan_vpn_wg_address: